What is Leaky Gut?

 Many of our clients have become concerned they may have this condition – or have just heard that an elimination diet can help heal the gut lining and have tried changes to their diet by taking food groups such as gluten, dairy, citrus, grains, nuts, seeds, and legumes out of their diet.
 Often this results in a temporary or partial improvement in their symptoms.
 This is because eliminating triggering foods will not fully repair the damage and does not address other contributing factors.
 Overtime continued immune activation from leaky gut leads the body to develop a whole new set of food sensitivities and the process must then be restarted.

-The best way to treat leaky gut and to create lasting results is to take a holistic approach to your digestive and overall wellness.
-Since leaky gut is generally caused by more than one factor, effective treatment must also be multifactorial.
+Leaky gut treatment is best when it is taken at an holistic apporach way to treat your gut and create lasting results to your digestive and overall wellness.
+Since leaky gut is generally caused by more than one factor, effective leaky gut treatment must also be multifactorial.

 Like most issues with gut health, leaky gut may be treated in-part with a change in diet.
 Particular foods may be causing inflammation which can be revealed through blood tests.
 Other foods and food additives that interfere with normal gut regulation should always be avoided once leaky gut has been diagnosed.
 A customized anti-inflammatory diet can help to calm overactive immune systems, repair damaged gut linings, and facilitate a healthier gut flora.

 We also recommend stress management techniques, regular exercise, adequate sleep, and avoidance of problematic toxins to promote a healthy lifestyle and a healthy gut.
 Managing your stress can play a surprising large part in your gut health and your overall health as the connection between the gut and brain is stronger than most realize.
 Surprisingly, physical activity plays a key role in the health of our gut flora which is intimately involved in regulating the leakiness of our gut.
 Sleep is when we do most of the repair to our gut and is essential for healing.